Raven1233/Airbnb-clone/README.md

-# Airbnb Clone using NEXT JS, Mapbox, with authentication using NextAuth.
+# Airbnb Clone using NEXT JS, Tailwind-css, Mapbox, with authentication using NextAuth.

-This is an Airbnb clone that has been created using Next Js.
+This is an Airbnb clone that has been created using Next Js and Tailwind-css.
 There are also other features such as the Mapbox and authentication using NextAuth that hae also been implemented.

 # Live version of the app: [here](https://airbnb-clone-subhadeep-das.vercel.app)